 Every Klaas crane has an ultra-modern safety control system (PLC) for the crane and lifting platform mode.
 A modern CAN bus control block with a soft start/stop function enables particularly delicate and precise work and prevents the boom from swinging dangerously.

-All crane types are operated using an intelligent radio remote control system with memory function.
-This learns two target points and moves between these automatically and in a safe hold-to-run handling mode.
+A radio remote control with LCD display enables the crane to be operated from different positions.
+With the aid of a memory function, two target points can be learned within which the crane moves automatically and safely in hold-to-run operation.
 This makes it easy to move to blind spots and to unload quickly at positions that are repeatedly stopped at.

 All the important information, such as the boom’s angle of inclination and rotation, hoisting cable speed or maximum lifting capacity, can be read at a glance on the remote control's display.
 It is efficiently supplied with power via standard batteries or via cables – a key plus point should the wireless network be interrupted.